Yasgant/yasgant.github.io/_pages/about.md

 I'm Yang Yiliu (Oliver), a third-year undergraduate majoring in Artificial Intelligence from The Chinese University of Hong Kong.

-I am interested in theoretical computer science (influenced by my previous experience in OI) and reinforcement learning.
+I am interested in theoretical computer science (influenced by my previous experience in OI) and machine learning.

 My research experiences were mainly in 2 summer research internships.
 I won the best project award because of the 2022 one titled "Continual Learning Knowledge Graph Embeddings".